justinwlin/Directory-to-my-Github/README.md

 # Directory to my Github
+# NOTE : NEEDS TO BE UPDATED WITH NEW REPOS / PROJECTS
 ## About
 This is a respository to serve as an easy directory to my Github.
 Each repository will have more README(s) to give information about that repository.
 ## Projects